Our Top Baby Toothbrush for 2018: Baby Banana Bendable Training Toothbrush

 Look for a toothbrush that is safe for a baby’s small and tender mouth.
 Toothbrush heads that are small with rounded or oval edges will be safer for babies and toddler than the traditional kinds of rectangular heads.
 A toothbrush head that is about an inch long and half an inch wide in generally safe to place in your baby’s mouth.

-A toothbrush handle for a baby or young toddler needs to fit into his hand well.
-When he’s just a few months old, he won’t be able to successfully the toothbrush into his mouth by himself.
+A toothbrush handle for an infant or young toddler needs to fit into his hand well.
+When he’s just a few months old, he won’t be able to successfully brush into his mouth by himself.
 If the brush handle is easy to grip, chances are less likely that he’ll drop or throw the brush.
 As he gets older a well-designed toothbrush handle will help him learn to properly brush front teeth and then back teeth.
-A brush handle featuring his favorite storybook characters or superheroes will encourage him to use the toothbrush regularly.
+A brush handle featuring his favorite storybook characters or superheroes will encourage him to use it regularly.

 Consider a finger toothbrush

 Some babies aren’t ready to start their dental care with a traditional toothbrush.
 They just don’t like the idea of having something unfamiliar put into their mouths once or twice a day and will fight any efforts to do so.
 For these children, a finger toothbrush can be the best option.
-A finger brush, when used by a parent or other trusted caregiver, helps a baby or toddler feel safe while their teeth are being cleaned.
-Children who don’t bite often when a finger is put in their mouths should benefit the most from a finger toothbrush.
+A finger brush, when used by a parent or other trusted caregiver, helps an infant or toddler feel safe while their teeth are being cleaned.
+Children who don’t bite often when a finger is put in their mouths should benefit the most from a finger brush.

 American Dental Association (ADA) approval